How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 As you can see, you have no shortage of options when it comes to marketing.

-I’ve given an overview of the main ones, but know that you are not limited to these alone.
+I’ve given an overview of the main ones, but you are not limited to them.

 You now have an idea of what’s available to you.